 The Open Door Community Youth Network (CYN)

 The Open Door Community Youth Network aims to engage youth in meaningful collaborative, coordinated dialogue through the provision of programs and services focused on the following: Civic Engagement, Skill Building, Entrepreneurship, and Learning.

 Toronto Council Fire Native Cultural Centre is an autonomous, vibrant cultural agency that involves and serves the Indigenous community with confidence for and commitment to their well-being.

 The Trinity Historical Society Archives collects and preserves records and manuscripts of enduring value, relating to the history of the town and citizens of Trinity and of the Trinity area.

 The Truly Alive Youth and Family Foundation Inc [TAYFFI] is a Saskatoon-based non-profit organization that provides support services for youth and families, especially members of vulnerable populations, in order that they become engaged and contributing members of their respective communities.

 Undercurrent Youth Centre

 Undercurrent Youth Centres provide safe space, art and recreation programs, a family atmosphere, and meals for hundreds of children and youth.
-We believe in giving every child / youth the opportunities they need to succeed.
+We believe in giving every child and youth the opportunities they need to succeed.